 It’s also not about the craft of writing prose.
 As Simsion says, ‘… my focus is on the writing process as a whole, in particular the development of a structure and outline, rather than the shimmering sentences.’

 The Novel Project addresses the process of writing a novel in three high-level phases: planning, drafting and rewriting (including editing).

 The book is broken into two very specific parts.
 ‘Part I: Preparation’ includes chapters 1 to 4 – Overview, Being a Writer, Creativity, and Structure, with each chapter containing further sub-sections.
 ‘Part II: Process’ details chapters 5 to 14 and covers topics in detail including Concept, Synopsis, Brainstorming, and Rewriting.

-Simsion is at pains to make sure his readers know that although he presents the writing of a novel as a highly-structed practice, any of the steps can be modified to suit one’s preferences.
+Simsion is at pains to make sure his readers know that although he presents the writing of a novel as a highly-structured practice, any of the steps can be modified to suit one’s preferences.
 He often reminds readers they’re free to break with convention but advises it to be conscious and informed.
 He encourages the exploration of all structure options before embracing the freedom to write it your way: confidence backed by knowledge.

 Perhaps the most pertinent tip is the creation of a short premise as a first step.
 Simsion stresses the importance of being clear on exactly what your novel is before you devote a lot of time to it.
 In fact, he suggests novelists don’t start writing until they have refined this and are happy with it.

 From there it’s asking yourself the big question – what’s special about your concept?
 Do you believe in it?
 At the heart of any great novel is the writer’s ability to raise dramatic questions that the reader is looking forward to having answered.
 Simsion suggests opening with drama, especially for first time authors, so readers are riveted from the start.
 Conflict and jeopardy are also crucial elements, and this can be between two characters or internally.